farrukhsultonov/todo-app/README.md

 ## TODO APP

 ## INTRODUCTION
 Simple todo app created using electron.
-User has the ability to add a reminder to them-selved of their task.
+User has the ability to add a reminder to them-selves of their task.
 They can add and delete their tasks.

 ## To use the app, clone todo app, run npm i, finally run npm start.
 The app will look like...